What’s the efficiency of HVAC heat pumps?

 Regular maintenance and tune-ups are essential for maximizing the efficiency of your heat pump.
 By scheduling regular check-ups with a professional technician, you can ensure that your heat pump is running smoothly and efficiently.
 During these maintenance visits, the technician will inspect and clean the various components of the heat pump, including the filters, coils, and fan blades.
 They will also check for any potential issues or malfunctions that could be affecting the efficiency of the system.
 By approaching these issues promptly, you can prevent them from causing further damage and ensure that your heat pump operates at its peak performance.

-READ MORE Tips for choosing the right heat pump for HVAC.
+READ MORE Benefits of zoning with heat pump HVAC.

 2. Proper Insulation and Weatherization